Back to cases

 Performance Results

-After production deployment, operational metrics demonstrated clear improvements:
+After production deployment, operational metrics demonstrated clear improvements against the 90-day pre-launch baseline:

-• Operational Scalability: The platform handled 5× order volume without additional dispatch staff.
+• Operational Scalability: The platform handled 5× order volume (from ~180 to ~900 orders/day) without adding dispatch staff or degrading route quality.

 Why Real-Time Optimization Matters